Skip to content

 Functionality

-Windows 10’s file explorer not only looks old, but it also is lacking in features especially when you compare it to other file managers on and off the platform.
-Tabs in the file explorer has been a feature that people have been demanding since Windows 7, for instance.
-This new fluent design Files app does have tabs, but it also has a dual pane feature.
-This basically divides the explorer window into two panes.
-Thus, allowing you can browse different folders at once and easily move files between them.
+Windows 10’s file explorer not only looks old but also lacks features especially when you compare it to other file managers on and off the platform.
+Tabs in the file explorer has been a feature that people have been demanding since Windows 7.
+This new fluent design Files app does have tabs, but also has a dual pane feature.
+This divides the explorer window into two panes which allows browsing different folders at once and easily moving files between them.
 Normally, you’d have to open separate file explorer windows side by side to do that.
 In case you prefer to use the default file manager, don’t forget to check out these Windows File Explorer shortcuts to make the most out of it.

 collapsible cloud folders list windows 10 files app

-It also lists all of your cloud folders in a collapsible menu item in the left column, making them much easier to access.
-Basic functionalities such as cut, copy, paste, etc. are supported, of course.
+It also lists all your cloud folders in a collapsible menu item in the left column, making them much easier to access.
+Basic functionalities such as cut, copy, paste, etc. are supported.
 However, drag and drop can be a little annoying.
 You can only drag and drop a file that has already been selected.
 This introduces an additional click in the process.
-So, you have to first click on the file or folder to select, and then you can drag and drop it.
-The best feature other than tabs is that it opens exactly where you close it.
+So, you have to first click the file or folder to select, and then you can drag and drop it.
+Other than Tabs, the best feature of the app is that it opens exactly where you close it.
 All your tabs are preserved as well unless you close them manually.

 Layout